 Skip to content

-In many cases, developers have already logged runs of an LLM app they wish to evaluate or wish to log their app using another system.
-Feedback functions can also be run on existing data, independent of the recorder.
+In many cases, developers have already logged runs of an LLM app they wish to evaluate, or have existing datasets of questions, contexts, and answers.
+Metrics can be run on this existing data using a few different approaches.

-At the most basic level, feedback implementations are simple callables that can be run on any arguments matching their signatures.
+At the most basic level, metric implementations are simple callables that can be run on any arguments matching their signatures.

 Example